Henry Francis Cary: Biography

 In 1824, Cary published a translation of The Birds of Aristophanes, and, about 1834, he published his translation of the Odes of Pindar.
-In 1826 he was appointed assistant-librarian in the British Museum, a post that he held for about eleven years.
-He resigned because the appointment of keeper of the printed books, which should have been his in the ordinary course of promotion, was refused to him when it fell vacant.
+He resigned from the museum because the appointment of keeper of the printed books, which should have been his in the ordinary course of promotion, was refused to him when it fell vacant.
 In 1841 a crown pension of £200 a year, obtained through the efforts of Samuel Rogers, was conferred on him.

 Cary's Lives of the early French Poets, and Lives of English Poets (from Samuel Johnson to Henry Kirke White), intended as a continuation of Johnson's Lives of the Poets, were published in collected form in 1846.
 He died in Charlotte St., St. George's, Bloomsbury, London, in 1844 and was buried in Poets' Corner, Westminster Abbey.

 A memoir was published by his son, Judge Henry Cary, in 1847.
 Another son, Francis Stephen Cary, became a well-known art teacher, succeeding Henry Sass as the head of his art academy in London.